Peace Bridge – Gateway Connections Improvement

 Construction Cost: $56 Million

-Erdman Anthony was selected to provide construction inspection services for the project.
+Erdman Anthony provided construction inspection services and EV charging station design for the project.

 Stage 1